mrrosoff/Rosoff-Backend/README.md

 ### A Portal For Developer Tools

-Built on the Apollo Framework for GraphQL, this project implements a full-featured chess application.
+Built on the Apollo Framework for GraphQL, this project implements a portal for several developer tools.
 Using a schema-first Graph approach, we implement an Apollo Server, with support for services such as authentication, logging, mocking, and testing.
-Our frontend is React based Apollo Client, utilizing hooks and new technology such as Webpack v5 and Rome for linting.
+Our frontend is React based Apollo Client, utilizing hooks and new technology such as Webpack v5 and Typescript.

 ## Frontend

 Built on the Apollo Framework, the frontend uses a React based client utilizing new hooks inside of function components.
 Combined with the beauty of GraphQL, this allows us to construct a beautiful, easy to use interface.
-We support a myriad of features to attempt feature parity with current chess app implementations.
-Move validation and construction, saved game states and history.
-We also support a full featured ranking system, shop, and customizable game elements including purchasable piece and board skins.
+We support a myriad of features to including the ability to spin up containers, similar to Amazon EC2.
+These containers support on demand customization of specs, such as vCPUs, vGPUs, RAM, and storage.
+We also support live on demand log tracing, and configurable routing.

 ## Backend

 Again built on the Apollo Framework, the backend uses an Apollo Server built on Express.
 We use ES6 syntax throughout the server to match the frontend.

 ## Installation